gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 enormous and underrated value to a neuro-muscular view of tension’s and pain’s origin, as I later discovered.
 Keep on reading this series if you want to learn more.

+Going back to JP Meersseman, I commuted between Basel and Como for six weeks.
+On next visit, I shared with JP Meersseman that we've worked together for a while, my tension didn't ease even one bit, and I was growing impatient.
+He responded he didn't understand my problem, but he said he would send me to another chiropractor at his clinic, and he would join in a few minutes to brainstorm the next steps.
+He never showed up.
+That was my last trip to Como.

+Both JP Meersseman and Michel displayed magnificent confidence they couldn't back up with results.

 ## Fighter's State Of Mind

 One of my favorite lines from Ben Horowitz is that the most difficult CEO skill is controlling your